 The Real Estate Process

 Depending on the type of property and people involved, the specific steps within each real estate transaction might fluctuate a bit.
 But for the most part, the majority of transactions look the same.

 For the sake of continuity and simplicity, we’re going to use a residential transaction to outline the real estate process.
-Commercial and industrial transactions follow a comparable process, but the residential process is likely the most relatable among consumers — given that almost 65% of U.S. families own their residence.
+Commercial and industrial transactions follow a comparable process, but the residential process is likely the most relatable among consumers.

 We’ll cover both the seller’s and buyer’s perspectives below.